mjwillson/ProgLangVisualise/README.md

 Some flaws:

-- It's hard to separate the effects of bundling due to the language choices of build tools, frameworks etc in this dataset, from genuinely active programmer community overlap
+- It's hard to separate the effects of bundling due to the language choices of build tools, frameworks etc in this dataset, from genuinely active programmer community overlap.
+For example note the strong association of CoffeeScript with Ruby, perhaps largely due to Rails generators.

 - Language detection may not always be spot on.
 For example Prolog has a surprisingly strong showing; I suspect it's sometimes confused with Perl (both have .pl extensions).
 Similarly I wonder if detection of R (.r) and D (.d ?) might be a little over-eager.